PeopleMakeCulture/Fullstack-Notes/Junior /Week-2/FS-Intro-to-Node.md

 	- like a "server" at a restaurant--you tell the server what you want, and the server either gives it to you or gives you an error message

 3. Program vs. Process
-	- program is code, like a recipe
-	- process is running the code, the cake itself
+	- program is code, like a recipe; process is running the code, the cake itself
 	- program is data; process is excecution

-	Is a process the same as a thread?
+	Q: Is a process the same as a thread?

 4. Asynchronous Coding
 	- handle tasks concurrently